AlanRace/SpectralAnalysis-docs/content/basic-usage/preprocessing/normalisation.md

 ### Background

 The goal of normalisation is to scale the intensities of each pixel to remove systematic artefacts that affect intensity.
-For further reading on normalisationmethods there are a number of articles that discuss this further
+For further reading on normalisation methods there are a number of articles that discuss this further

 * [Normalization in MALDI-TOF imaging datasets of proteins: practical considerations](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3124646/)
 * [Robust data processing and normalization strategy for MALDI mass spectrometric imaging](https://www.ncbi.nlm.nih.gov/pubmed/22148759)